-This low fat Creamy Roasted Cauliflower Dip is sharp, deliciously tangy and full of goodness.
-The cauliflower is roasted along with the garlic, then blended until velvety smooth.
+This low fat healthy creamy roasted cauliflower dip is rich, deliciously tangy and full of goodness.
+The cauliflower is roasted along with the garlic, then blended along with other ingredients until velvety smooth.
 Made using nutritious Skyr.

-Creamy Roasted Cauliflower Dip with Garlic & Skyr is my new favourite way of enjoying cauliflower!
+Creamy roasted cauliflower dip with garlic and skyr is my new favourite way of enjoying cauliflower!
 This dip really surpassed my expectations.
 There are no spices or herbs and essentially only 5 ingredients, yet the overall flavour is rich and just delicious!

 Roasted cauliflower releases loads of flavour you would never get if it was cooked or steamed.
 Roasting adds a subtle caramel effect, which adds depth and flavour to the cauliflower.
 It’s also very easy to do.
 Simply roughly chop the cauliflower (both the florets as well as the tough middle), season and coat in 2 tablespoons of oil, then roast for 20 minutes.
 (I also used this method in my spiced roasted cauliflower salad with pomegranate).